stormasm/spanish/verbs/irregular/examples.md

 ### rendir

-Rindo" is the first-person singular present indicative form of the Spanish verb rendir, meaning "I produce," "I perform," "I yield," or "I pay" (homage).
+Rindo" is the first-person singular present indicative form of the Spanish verb rendir
+meaning "I produce," "I perform," "I yield," or "I pay" (homage).

 It is also frequently used in the phrase